vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 · rough rules of intercalation of lunar months were

 followed in India up to the first or second century A.D. when the calendar was framed according to the rules of Vedānga Jyotéṣa (vide § 5.4).
-Thereafter the Siddhantic system of calendar-making began to develop, replacing the old Vedānga calendar.
+Thereafter the Siddhāntic system of calendar-making began to develop, replacing the old Vedānga calendar.

 The Vedanga calendar as we have seen was crude and was based on approximate values of the lunar and solar periods, the calendar was framed on the mean motions of the luminaries, and as such an intercalary month was inserted regularly after every period of